What is an externship?

 Does an externship satisfy my “Skills Course” requirements?

-Is it an Externship or a Field Placement?
+Is it an Externship or a Field Placement - why are there two terms?

 Does my commute or drive time count toward my hours?